Mooroolbark

 Mooroolbark has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 37 projects that are expected to impact the area.
-Notable projects include Cloverlea Estate, Summerset Chirnside Park Retirement Village, Little Scribblers Mooroolbark Early Learning Centre, and 270 Maroondah Highway Industrial Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 37 projects likely affecting the region.
+Notable ones are Cloverlea Estate, Summerset Chirnside Park Retirement Village, Little Scribblers Mooroolbark Early Learning Centre, and 270 Maroondah Highway Industrial Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.